-Master of Public Health MD/Master of Public Health Peace Corps Master's International Program/Master of Public Health Advanced Certificate in Public Health Doctor of Public Health
+Master of Public Health MD/Master of Public Health Advanced Certificate in Public Health Doctor of Public Health

 The School of Public Health (SPH) offers several programs leading to the Master of Public Health as well as a Doctor of Public Health Program.
 SPH also offers an Advanced Certificate in Public Health program and accepts non-matriculated students.